nagalil-honaj-hteal3/CS311/README.md

 350) or must be currently taking it to stay in this class.
 Also you must have passed CS111 and MATH 160 (calculus I).*

+***Description:*** A thorough understanding of several advanced methods for implementing the abstract data types and the time used by each method.
+Includes abstract data types such as dictionary, priority queues, matrices, and relations, foundation of recursive algorithms, complexity analysis, complexity classes, sorting and searching, computability and undecidability, problem-solving strategies, heuristic search, modeling and components of database systems, and graphics software systems.

 **Mission:** You will learn new data structures and algorithms and learn to choose the right data structure and the right algorithm.
 Upside for taking the class is as follows:

 • Have you select or come up with the right data structure and the right algorithm for a variety of